.\" This man page was generated by the Netpbm tool 'makeman' from HTML source. Pamsistoaglyph User Manual - Online Linux Manual Page

 this typically implies that the input image represents a

 cross-eyed stereogram.
-Use
+Use --invert to correct

---sep=number Specify the distance in pixels between the left- and right-eye
+the image depth. --sep=number Specify the distance in pixels between the left- and right-eye

 images.
 Essentially, this corresponds to the distance between